Abinaya102/VSDSquadron-internship/README.md

 ![command](https://github.com/Abinaya102/VSDSquadron-internship/assets/173627993/f44df7ea-9a57-4b8f-b7b9-4009d214ada4)

 STEP 3:
-Now we can see that the address of the main section is 10184 but the quick way to find the number of instructions are by using a hexadecimal calculater and subracting the address numbers of the left most ends and dividing the result by 4, since each consecutive address value varies by 4.

 Now this will provide the output.
 Then go to another tab to check the assembly code for the given C program and the command is as follows

         riscv64-unknown-elf-objdump -d sum1ton.o